 Other interesting paintings sold at Christie’s American Art Auction include:

 - “Red Nude” (1954) by Milton Avery – sold for $3,012,500, more than doubling its high estimate;

 - “Conversation on the Avenue” (1892) by Childe Hassam – sold for $2,412,500, almost reaching its high estimate of $2,500,000;

 - “Cherry Blossom Snow” (c.
 1917-1945) by Charles Ephraim Burchfield – sold for $1,812,500, exceeding its high estimate by more than $300,000;

 - “Barefoot Boy Daydreaming” (1922) by Norman Rockwell – sold for $1,572,500, also exceeding its high estimate of $1,500,000.

 There were many other important works by renowned American artists, which also brought impressive results.
-Overall, Christie’s American Art Auction raised a total of $32,843,500, including buyer’s premium.
+Overall, Christie’s American Art Auction raised a total of $32,843,500, including the buyer’s premium.